Kappalottiya Thamizhan: Release

 Kappalottiya Thamizhan was released on 7 November 1961, and failed commercially, losing ₹7 lakh (worth ₹29 crore in 2021 prices).
 Tax exemption was offered during its re-release in 1967, making it the first Tamil film to get tax exemption from the government of India.
 About the film's initial failure, Ganesan felt that since the Congress did not understand artistic sensitivities, Kappalottiya Tamizhan was a failure.
 He also stated that he was not upset for losing money making the film to kindle the national spirit, but rather happy that he could harness the medium to remind people of the Indian freedom fighters of the bygone era.
 At the 9th National Film Awards, Kappalottiya Thamizhan won the National Film Award for Best Feature Film in Tamil.

-Reception
+Critical reception

 The magazines Kalai and Thendral gave the film positive reviews, saying every Tamilian should see it.
 Kalki praised Krishnaswamy's writing, and compared the film favourably to Veerapandiya Kattabomman (1959), another biopic also directed by Panthulu and starring Ganesan.
 On Ganesan's performance, Chidambaram's son Subramaniam said it was like seeing his father alive on the screen, a statement Ganesan considered his "highest award".
-Following Ganesan's death in 2001, S. Viswanathan of The Frontline praised his performance, saying "Critics list several films as his best in terms of performance.
-However, according to the actor, his career best was Kappalottiya Thamizhan."
+Following Ganesan's death in 2001, S. Viswanathan of The Frontline said, "Critics list several films as his best in terms of performance.
+However, according to the Ganesan, his career best was Kappalottiya Thamizhan."